Rashmi Gautam

-Rashmi Gautam is an Indian actress and television presenter who appears in Telugu-language films and TV.
+Rashmi Gautam (born 27 April 1988) is an Indian actress and television presenter who appears in Telugu-language films and TV.
 She hosts the Telugu television comedy show Extra Jabardasth and is a conceptual team leader in reality dance show Dhee.

 Early life and career

 Gautam was born in a Brahmin family of Visakhapatnam, Andhra Pradesh to an Odia-speaking mother, and a father from Uttar Pradesh.